Hostage: Missing Celebrity: Production

-The film is remake of 2015 Chinese film Saving Mr. Wu.
+The film is a remake of the 2015 Chinese film Saving Mr. Wu.
 It is a reality action film in which actor Hwang Jung-min is playing himself.
-In a press conference Hwang Jung-min said, "I think it would be easy to play myself, but it is rather difficult to reveal myself."
+In a press conference, Hwang Jung-min said, "I think it would be easy to play myself, but it is rather difficult to reveal myself."
 He further said, "I think the audience enjoyed the situation where Hwang Jung-min and Hwang Jung-min coexist in a movie more realistically."
-The film was shot in idle area of the military base in Gandong-myeon, Hwacheon-gun, Donghae Police Station, and around Namsan-myeon and Sabuk-myeon in Chuncheon.
+The film was shot in idle area of the military base in Gandong-myeon, Hwacheon County, Donghae Police Station, and around Namsan-myeon and Sabuk-myeon in Chuncheon.

 Release

 The film was released on August 18, 2021, on 1289 screens.

-The film was officially invited to the US Fantastic Fest, a genre film festival held from 23 to September 30, 2021 in Austin, Texas, United States.
+The film was officially invited to the US Fantastic Fest, a genre film festival held from 23 to September 30, 2021, in Austin, Texas, United States.